Litarvan/OpenAuth-Server/README.md

 # How to use it
-The server is an Yggdrasil server to use with the OpenAuth client (but works with other yggdrasil clients) To install it, just drop the installer.php file on your website and go on it, et just follow the instructions !
+The server is an Yggdrasil server to use with the OpenAuth client (but works with other yggdrasil clients) To install it, just drop the installer.php and the index.php file on your website and go on index.php, and just follow the instructions !